SymphonyOSF/oss-allegro-examples/docs/ToDoListExample/FetchFeedItems.md

 - The size of the subscriber thread pool
 - The size of the handler thread pool
 - One or more typed message consumers
-- A default consumer for messages which do not match any typed consumer.
+- A default consumer for messages which do not match any typed consumer (not shown in this example).
+- An unprocessable handler which will be called id the consumer for a message throws a fatal exception.

 The consumer is implemented as a lambda which simply prints received ToDoItems to standard output.